shanna-f/Policy-Endorsement-Intake-Optimization/README.md

 ---

 ## 1. Problem Statement & Current State Analysis

-**Intro:** This section defines the business problem, highlights challenges in the current endorsement process, and documents the current state to set the stage for gap analysis and solution design.
+I analyzed the existing endorsement intake and processing workflow to identify pain points and inefficiencies.
+This helped establish a clear problem statement that would guide gap analysis and solution design.

 ### ⚠️ Key Challenges
 - Single intake queue for all endorsement requests